markuswess/waves/_sources/second_numerics/resonance_problems.md

 ```{math}
 \omega^2\mathbf M \mathbf u = \mathbf S\mathbf u
 ```
-In `NGSOlve` we assemble the matrices as usual:
+In `NGSolve` we assemble the matrices as usual:

 ```{code-cell} ipython
 from ngsolve import *